Apple is lobbying against a bill aimed at stopping forced labor in China

 The Australian report alleges that in 2017, the Chinese government transferred between 1,000 and 2,000 Uighurs to work at a factory owned by O-Film, which helps make selfie cameras for Apple’s iPhone.
 Apple’s Cook publicized his visit to an O-Film factory in December 2017, posing in a photo in front of a microscope on the factory floor, wearing a blue clean room jumpsuit.
 “Getting a closer look at the remarkable, precision work that goes into manufacturing the selfie cameras for iPhone 8 and iPhone X at O-Film,” Cook wrote on the Chinese social networking site Weibo.

 O-Film also supplies other American companies like Dell, HP, Amazon and General Motors, according to the report.
 (Amazon chief executive and founder Jeff Bezos owns The Washington Post.)
-Dell spokesperson Lauren Lee said an O-Film subsidiary is a supplier for the company but Dell does not do business with the O-Film factory named in the report.
+Dell spokesperson Lauren Lee said an O-Film subsidiary is a supplier for the company but that Dell does not do business with the O-Film factory named in the report.
 Amazon acknowledged the report and denounced forced labor in a statement on its website.
 General Motors, in its most recent sustainability report, said it investigated the allegations and ended its relationship with the supplier.

 A Chinese newspaper article from May 2017 covered the transfer of Uighur labor to the O-Film factory.
 The article put a positive spin on the story, referring to the alleged forced laborers as “urban and rural surplus laborers” who had “gone out of their homes to work in the mainland to make money, and create a happy life with their hard-working hands.”